 Make sure your headline makes a statement

-If your readers are only scanning your content, draw their eye by making sure that your headlines and subheadings and large and clear.
-That way, they know exactly what they’re reading – and can spot related posts on your site they might also find interesting.
+If your readers are only scanning your content, draw their eye by making sure your headlines, headers, and subheadings are large and clear.
+That way, they know exactly what they’re reading and can spot related posts on your site that they might find interesting.

 You’ve only got a limited amount of time to pull readers into your blog – don’t put them off by making easily-fixed design mistakes.
 For infographics and images, try using Canva.
 It’s a super simple and easy-to-use app that makes blog design a breeze.

 Are there any other suggestions that you’d add to this list of blog design mistakes?
 If so, please leave them in the comments.